ProfessionalCSharp/ProfessionalCSharp2021/2_Libs/EFCore/README.md

 consisting of these sample projects

 * Intro (introduction to EF Core with models, contexts, creating the database, read, write, update, delete, logging)
-* UsingDependencyInjection (using Microsoft.Extensions.DependencyInjection to create the context)
 * MenusSample (model with a relation, self contained type configuration, tracking, batch)
 * MenusWithDataAnnotations (using data annotation to create a model)
 * ScaffoldSmaple (using `dotnet ef` for scaffolding)